edouardproust/42_minishell/README.md

 // TODO

-##OVERVIEW
+## Overview

 **Features:**

-    -Display a prompt when waiting for a new command.
+	Display a prompt when waiting for a new command.
-    -Have a working history.
+	Have a working history.
-    -Execute commands with arguments.
+	Execute commands with arguments.
-    -Handle environment variables ($ followed by a sequence of characters).
+	Handle environment variables ($ followed by a sequence of characters).
-    -Manage signals (Ctrl+C, Ctrl+D, Ctrl+\).
+	Manage signals (Ctrl+C, Ctrl+D, Ctrl+\).
-    -Redirections (>, <, , <<, >>).
+	Redirections (>, <, <<, >>).
-    -Pipes (|).
+	Pipes (|).
-    -Built-ins (echo -n, cd, export, unset, env, exit).
+	Built-ins (echo, cd, export, unset, env, exit).

 **Collaborative notes:**
     (eg how the collaborating will be, who handles which feature)

-##REQUIREMENTS
+## Requirements

 **Mandatory:**
-    -Allowed functions : ~/minishell/functions
+    Allowed functions : ~/minishell/functions
-    -Behaviour : Should match Bash as close as possible **Bonus:**
+    Behaviour : Should match Bash as close as possible **Bonus:**
-    -&& and || with parenthesis for priorities -Wildcards * should work for the current working directory.
+    && and || with parenthesis for priorities Wildcards * should work for the current working directory.

-##ARCHITECTURE
+## Architecture

 **Modules (eg module names)**